 - Club soda

-- In a highball glass, muddle the mint leaves in the bottom of the glass.
+- In a cocktail shaker, muddle the mint leaves with the simple syrup.

 - Garnish with additional mint sprigs and a lime slice if desired.